Money Burning Improves Mediated Communication: The Value of MDMB

-If we apply different communication protocols to this example, we can obtain the optimal payoff corresponding to the prior $\mu_0$, which is shown in \autoref {fig:Vcost}.
-The red line is the concave envelope of $\max \mathbb{V} (\mu)$, which is the result of Bayesian persuasion.
-The black line is the result of the MDMB with bound $C = + \infty$, i.e. $\mathcal {V}^* (\mu _ 0)$.
-The blue line is the result of $\mathcal {V}^*_{2} (\mu _ 0)$.
-Finally, we can see that regardless of what we use among the MDMB with bounded credit $C \leq 1$, cheap talk or classical mediated communication, we can only get the results as the green line, which cannot benefit from those protocols.
+We thus show the optimal Sender's payoffs of different communication protocols in \autoref{fig:Vcost}.
+The red line is the concave envelope of $\max \mathbb{V}(\mu)$, which is the result of Bayesian persuasion.
+The black line is the result of the MDMB with bound $C=+\infty$, i.e. $\mathcal{V}^*(\mu_0)$.
+The blue line is the result of $\mathcal{V}^*_{2}(\mu_0)$.
+Finally, we can see that regardless of what we use among the MDMB with bounded budget $C \leq 1$, cheap talk, or classical mediated communication, we can only get the results as the green line, which cannot benefit from those protocols.